verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] Their ignorance is precisely where privilege takes shape.
 - [ ] She's the worst person I've met.
 I wanna travel the world with her.
 - [ ] And what about me screams discount?
+- [ ] The curse of brilliance is the despisal of mediocrity.